simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-`cognitoSession` - _CognitoSession_ - An object containing Cognito session details required to complete our SRP authentication request
+_CognitoSession_ - An object containing Cognito session details required to complete our SRP authentication request

 ### `computePasswordSignature`

 Computes the password signature to determine whether the password provided by the user is correct or not.
-This signature is passed to _PASSWORD_CLAIM_SIGNATURE_ in a _respondToAuthChallenge_ call
+This signature is passed to PASSWORD_CLAIM_SIGNATURE in a respondToAuthChallenge call

 **Parameters**: